University Club Palo Alto Wedding

 It was a great celebration being exposed to such a wonderful culture and even better people.
 Being able to explore the world through my lens is one of the best advantages of being a wedding photographer, and the emotions and love felt throughout the day help remind me why I am blessed to do what I do.

-If you are interested in finding out more about this venue, check out my walkthrough of The University Club of Palo Alto
+If you are interested in finding out more about this University Club Palo Alto wedding, check out my walkthrough of The University Club of Palo Alto venue.